bratislava/konto.bratislava.sk/README.md

 In this section, you will find instructions for development.

 ### Deployment
-You can simply deploy a whole project to clusters by creating tag `dev`, `staging`, `prod` plus version, like `prod1.0.0`.
-This will first deploy backend apps, and at the end the frontend.
+You can easily deploy the whole project to clusters by creating tag `dev`, `staging` or `prod` plus version, like `prod1.0.0`.
+This will first deploy the backend apps, and at the end the frontend.
 If you wish to deploy only a concrete project, you can do a tag `dev-next` or `dev-nest-forms-backend`.
 This will fit also for `staging` and `prod`.

 ### Validation and build pipelines